 General Overview

-Free Press and its associated 501(c)(4) advocacy organization Free Press Action focus on several main issue areas: preventing private media consolidation,14 preserving and increasing taxpayer funding for public media outlets,15 using the federal bureaucracy to alter ownership of media outlets on the basis of sex and race,16 securing universal access to high-speed broadband internet,17 protecting online privacy,18 and instituting so-called “net neutrality,”19 a regulatory policy governing how bandwidth is allocated that some have argued will “turn the internet into a public utility.”20
+Free Press and its associated 501(c)(4) advocacy organization Free Press Action focus on several main issue areas: preventing private media consolidation, preserving and increasing taxpayer funding for public media outlets, using the federal bureaucracy to alter ownership of media outlets on the basis of sex and race, securing universal access to high-speed broadband internet, protecting online privacy, and instituting so-called “net neutrality,” a regulatory policy governing how bandwidth is allocated that some have argued will “turn the internet into a public utility.”151617181920

-Free Press has alleged that media companies “want to decide what you’re able to watch, listen to, read and share,”21 suppress stories about people of color,22 and use technology to ”silence dissenting voices” and ”criminalize communities of color.”23
+Free Press has alleged that media companies “want to decide what you’re able to watch, listen to, read and share,” suppress stories about people of color, and use technology to “silence dissenting voices” and “criminalize communities of color.”212223

 Net Neutrality

-Free Press has operated most prominently in favor of so-called net neutrality, working in tandem with other left-of-center groups like Color of Change, CREDO Action, Demand Progress, the Center for Media Justice, and Common Cause,27 the Ford Foundation, and George Soros’s Open Society Institute.28
+Free Press has worked with prominent left-of-center groups to campaign in favor of Net Neutrality.
+It has worked with Color of Change, CREDO Action, Demand Progress, the Center for Media Justice, and Common Cause, the Ford Foundation, and Open Society Institute.2627

-The Obama administration instituted net neutrality in 2015.33 It was repealed by the FCC under the Trump administration in 2018.34
+The Obama-era FCC instituted net neutrality in 2015.
+It was repealed by the FCC in 2018 after the Trump administration took office.3031

 Conferences

-Beginning in 2003, Free Press has hosted a semi-regular conference entitled the National Conference for Media Reform.35
+Beginning in 2003, Free Press has hosted a semi-regular conference entitled the National Conference for Media Reform.36

-During Free Press’s 2013 conference in Denver, Colorado, presenters included Ilyse Hogue, president of the pro-abortion group NARAL Pro-Choice America; founder of left-wing website Jezebel.com Anna Holmes; Rasha Robinson, executive director of Color of Change; and former chief of staff and current chief operating officer of Ultraviolet, Kat Barr.36
+During Free Press’s 2013 conference in Denver, Colorado, presenters included Ilyse Hogue, then-president of the pro-abortion group NARAL Pro-Choice America; founder of left-wing website Jezebel.com Anna Holmes; Rashad Robinson, executive director of Color of Change; and former chief of staff and current chief operating officer of Ultraviolet, Kat Barr.37

-During its 2007 conference in Memphis, Tennessee, Free Press featured Democratic Party operative David Brock, former Democratic presidential candidate Jesse Jackson, and self-described socialist U.S. Senator Bernie Sanders (I-Vermont) as panelists.37 The event also featured exhibitions by left-wing publication Mother Jones, the Revolutionary Communist Party, and representatives of the “9/11 truth movement.”38
+During its 2007 conference in Memphis, Tennessee, Free Press featured Democratic Party operative David Brock, former Democratic presidential candidate Jesse Jackson, and self-described socialist U.S. Senator Bernie Sanders (I-VT) as panelists.38 The event also featured exhibitions by left-wing publication Mother Jones, the Revolutionary Communist Party, and representatives of the “9/11 truth movement.”39

 Affiliated Organizations